LazarMarinovic/gc_stats/README.md

 # GC Stats Toolbox

-A Python toolbox for analyzing price activity and statistical patterns in futures/crypto/stock OHLCV data, with a focus on multi-timeframe studies and systematic hypothesis testing.
+A Python toolbox for analyzing price activity and statistical patterns in futures OHLCV data, with a focus on multi-timeframe studies and systematic hypothesis testing.

 ## Project Structure